 Open the job that contains the sales proposal you want to templatize

 Tip: In order to create a sales proposal template, you will first need to create a sales proposal.
 To learn more about creating a sales proposal, please see this article.

 From the job page, select the Estimates tab

 From the estimate page, select Actions > Save as proposal template

 Save as a new proposal template or replace an existing template

 New: Enter a name for this proposal template and select Save

-Replace: Select Replace existing template and choose the template you want to replace
+Replace: Choose the existing template you want to replace and select Save

 Tip: You can edit an existing template by making changes from the estimate page, selecting Actions > Save as proposal template, and then selecting Replace existing template.